anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter08.rst

-initially created to verify OPNFV Installers and Scenarios and then to publish fair, trustable and public results regarding the status of the different opensource technologies, especially for Neutron backends (e.g. Neutron agents, OpenDaylight, OVN, etc.).
+initially created to verify OPNFV Installers and Scenarios and then to publish fair, trustable and public results regarding the status of the different opensource technologies, especially for Neutron backends (e.g., Neutron agents, OpenDaylight, OVN, etc.).
 It has been continuously updated to offer the best testing coverage for any kind of OpenStack and Kubernetes deployments including production environments.
 It also ensures that the platforms meet Network Functions Virtualization